danidiaz/effectiviwonder/README.md

 that identifies the capability in the record-of-capabilities.
 There are no "anonymous" capabilities.

-### What about capabilities that depend on lower-level ones?
+### What about complex capabilities that depend on lower-level ones?

 Just as before, but the creation of implementations is more involved.